What was this exchange, and why was it important?

 Later on the first day, the group learnt about how smartphones and freely available software can help communities monitor their marine resources, and received practical advice on sexing and ageing an octopus from BV UK’s octopus guru, Charlie Gough.

 The exchange intentionally coincided with the reopening of several octopus closures, and on the group’s second day in Andavadoaka we traveled to the nearby island of Nosy Ve to meet local octopus fishers (known as gleaners), and then on to Nosy Massay reef flat to see one of the closures reopen.

 On the edge of the reef, fishers waited patiently for the tide to drop to the point where the water was shallow enough to begin gleaning.

 When the moment finally came and the fishing began the group were able to see firsthand the increased catches that can result from a closure.

 Under the tutelage of our experienced guides, we even got to try our hands at spearing some octopus ourselves.
 Some of us were more successful than others: one of the group from Mayotte caught several octopus, and then worked with the Women’s Association to prepare them, Mayotte style, for the evening meal.

 The next learning experience for the party was a visit to the sea cucumber and seaweed farms in the nearby village of Tampolove.
-In a world where many wild fish stocks are fully or overfished but demand for seafood continues to rise, aquaculture can help to diversify coastal livelihoods, reducing resource pressure, increasing the availability of seafood and improving community resilience.
+In a world where demand for seafood continues to rise though many wild fish stocks are fully fished or overfished, aquaculture can help to diversify coastal livelihoods, reducing resource pressure, increasing the availability of seafood and improving community resilience.